isomerpages/nlb-biblioasia/_holding-area/One Hundred Years of Martial Arts: A History of the Singapore Chin Woo (Athletic) Association.md

 Today, the Singapore Chin Woo (Athletic) Association is one of the oldest Chinese martial arts associations in Singapore.16 In addition to martial arts, lion dance and flag dancing, Chin Woo conducts Chinese language classes and bookkeeping classes.
 They also have a choir and a Peking opera troupe, and offer recreational and fitness activities such as football, basketball, wrestling, dance and yoga.17

-<div>The digital items donated by the Singapore Chin Woo (Athletic) Association can be accessed via National Library Online (https://www.nlb.gov.sg/main/nlonline) in due course.
+<div style="background-colour:#fff6ba; padding:20px; margin: 20px; background: #fff6ba">The digital items donated by the Singapore Chin Woo (Athletic) Association can be accessed via National Library Online (https://www.nlb.gov.sg/main/nlonline) in due course.
 Those interested in viewing the physical items can also check to see if the items are available on the NLB website.</div>

 <div style="background-color: white;">